Sex segregation in Iran: Metro

-There are special wagons specific to females and, according to Metro laws, entrance of men in these wagons is illegal.
+There are special wagons specific to women and, according to Metro laws, entrance of men in these wagons is illegal.
 Also according to Islamic penal codes, if a woman has an objection against a man, this is considered as female violence and has legal punishment.

 Beaches

 In 1979, officials calling the current situation of beaches as "idolatry" started to segregate beaches by sex.
 By the Caspian coasts, beaches were divided by sex.
 In the port of Bandare Anzali protesters continued to object for 3 months, but the governor Abolghasem Hosseinjani neglected them and divided the beach by 200 m segments named for men, for women and not suitable for swimming.

 Bakeries

 A bakery with two windows to separate male and female customers, Iran, 2021s.
 In this bakery the right side queue for men and left side queue for women.
 In Iran; Apart from bakeries, mosques, schools, libraries, music concerts, public transport and many other places are sex segregated.

 In bakeries across Iran, men and women must stand in separate lines when buying bread.
 This is for prevention of touching or looking at Non-mahrams.
-According to Islamic rules (basis of the constitution) in Iran, looking at Non-mahram females is haram (religiously forbidden) whether they are real or on TV (just live).
+According to Islamic rules (basis of the constitution) in Iran, looking at Non-mahram women is haram (religiously forbidden) whether they are real or on TV (live-broadcast).
 Looking at a Non-Mahram is likened to a poisonous bullet shot from Satan in Islamic Sharia.